The Development Stages Of Pressure Sores

 At PKSD, we are dedicated to preventing negligence and abuse from occurring in nursing homes.
 Our Wisconsin nursing home negligence attorneys are experts in this complicated area of the law, and work relentlessly to hold nursing homes accountable.

-Our team of Milwaukee personal injury attorneys, nurse attorneys and paralegals handles the most nursing home cases in Wisconsin.
+Our team of Milwaukee personal injury attorneys, paralegals and nurses handles the most nursing home cases in Wisconsin.
 Our team helps clients and their families obtain financial restitution for their pain, suffering, financial loss and medical expenses.
 We provide each client with extensive resources, aggressive representation, personalized attention and compassionate legal care.